-If no data shows up in Elasticsearch, first check that the APM components are properly connected.
+If no data shows up in Elasticsearch, first make sure that your APM components are properly connected.

-To see if the agent can connect to the APM Server, send requests to the instrumented service and look for lines
+To determine if the APM agent can connect to the APM Server, send requests to the instrumented service and look for lines

 [request] in the APM Server logs.

-Particularly, if you are using Docker, ensure to bind to the right interface (for example, set
+The host is correct.
+For example, if you’re using Docker, ensure a bind to the right interface (for example, set

-If you see requests coming trough the APM Server but they are not accepted (response code other than
+If you see requests coming through the APM Server but they are not accepted (a response code other than

-the response code to narrow down the possible causes (see sections bellow).
+see APM Server response codes to narrow down the possible causes.

-Another reason for data not showing up is that the agent is not auto-instrumenting something you were expecting, check the agent documentation for details on what is automatically instrumented.
+APM agents provide auto-instrumentation for many popular frameworks and libraries.
+If the APM agent is not auto-instrumenting something that you were expecting, data won’t be sent to the Elastic Stack.
+Reference the relevant APM agent documentation for details on what is automatically instrumented.